urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/21 New features.md

   Parent sealed class and its children can locate in different packages in named module Constraints
-    All permitted subclasses must belong to the same module as the sealed class Every permitted subclass must explicitly extend the sealed class Every permitted subclass must define a modifier: final, sealed, or non-sealed Example
+    All permitted subclasses must belong to the same module as the sealed class Parent class and its child classes must locate in same package Every permitted subclass must explicitly extend the sealed class Every permitted subclass must define a modifier: final, sealed, or non-sealed Example